 The PTO holds its annual membership drive in the early Fall each year, and all parents are encouraged to join.
 Students can purchase school supplies through our PTO school store throughout the school year.

 In addition to fund raising, the PTO organizes our volunteer programs and holds monthly PTO Board Meetings that are open to the public.
-Watch for information regarding the PTO in the school newsletter.
+Watch for information regarding the PTO on the listserve.

 TRANSPORTATION